nelsonjma/ntec/README.md

 ntec
 ====

-is an open-source information visualization and analysis tool that is available under the MIT license
+is an open-source information visualization and analysis tool that is available under the MIT license.

 Users features: